Default SipEndpoint.config Settings

 Additional Configuration Options

-The default configuration file does not contain all settings that may be used with the SIP Endpoint SDK; additional settings can be added to change certain behaviors.
-Check the topic on configuration for a discussion of these additional settings.
+The default configuration file may not contain all settings that may be used with the SIP Endpoint SDK; additional settings can be added to change certain behaviors.
+Check Configuring SIP Endpoint SDK for .NET for a discussion of these additional settings.